JayBox325/JayPack/README.md

 If the project is set to `static` the nunjucks commands will be run.
 If it's set to `craft` then we let some CraftCMS plugins take care of the asset versioning.
 But also, browsersync will serve your static HTML files, whereas Craft just refreshes your Twig files if files are changed.

+> *Note:* Your assets will be saved in different locations depending on if you are running a `static` or `craft` project.
+Static projects have their assets in `/build/assets`, whereas Craft projects need them to be saved into `/build/public/assets`.

 ### CraftCMS site url

 If you are running a CraftCMS site, you will need to set your weburl (e.g. local.project.com) in the `project.config.js` file.